 The Labour Battalions (Τάγματα Εργασίας)

 The Labour Battalions (Greek: Τάγματα Εργασίας, Tagmata Ergasias) was a short-lived paramilitary organization manned by unemployed Greeks during the quasi-fascist 4th of August regime in Greece (1936-1941).
 It was created as the initiative of Kostas Kotzias, the deputy minister of Athens in the regime led by Ioannis Metaxas.
 The first Labour Battalion was created in Athens in December 1937 under the leadership of John Vezanis, and it consisted of 400 people.
-Inspired in the Nazi Sturmabteilung (SA), the Labour Battalionists wore a gray uniform and as a symbol they had a hammer and a in a rombo square.
+Inspired in the Nazi Sturmabteilung (SA), the Labour Battalionists wore a gray uniform and as a symbol they had a pickaxe and a shovel in a rhombus.

 It was formally established to exploit the unemployed in public works, but actually aimed to serve as a praetorian guard for the regime.
 It also served at the regime’s propagandistic aims, since they participated in most parades together with laborers and farmers, and usually waving flags, shovels, wheelbarrows, hoes, and piketes with slogans in favor of Metaxas.